Women Employees: Dale Perry

 What type of work do you do at EPA?

-I am the science advisor for the Office of External Affairs.
+I am the science advisor for the Office of Public Affairs.
 My primary role is communicating EPA's science clearly, while maintaining the integrity of the science and scientists.
 By working in the Administrator's office, I get a bird's eye view of all the science taking place across the agency.
 Every day is a new and exciting adventure.

 What is your highest level of education?
 What was your major?